arielf/weight-loss/README.md

 - Sleeping longer is #1 factor in losing weight.
 Lack of sleep does the opposite.
 - Carbs make you gain weight.
 The worst are high-starch foods: bread, pizza, pasta

 It took me a while to figure out the sleep part.
 When you sleep you don't eat.
-Obviously, we tend to binge and snack while not particularly hungry but we never do it during sleep.
+We tend to binge and snack while not particularly hungry, but we never do it during sleep.

+Sleep time is our fasting time.
+The time we could potentially lose weight, provided that we channel our body chemistry to break-up excess stored-fat during that period of fasting.

 ## Further progress